SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

   S.Field.Field0("-Rho",theta = 0.).plot(figure=1, vmin = 0., vmax = 0.01)

-Note that we have specified a certain angle ``theta = 0.`` (i.e. the demi-plane including the positive ``y`` coordinates).
+In the previous command we have specified a certain angle ``theta = 0.`` (i.e. the demi-plane including the positive ``y`` coordinates).

 By default, this command will plot the last timestep available.
 You can also plot a specific timestep::

   S.Field.Field0("-Rho",timesteps=6000.,theta=0.).plot(figure=1, vmin = 0., vmax = 0.01)

-Note that no azimuthal mode is specified.
-Thus, by default, the reconstruction with all the modes is performed.
+In the last command no azimuthal mode was specified.
+By default, if no mode is specified the reconstruction with all the modes is performed.
 In this simulation (see namelist), only two modes are present.
 To plot a specific mode (in this case the mode ``0``), you can use::

   S.Field.Field0("-Rho",theta=0.,modes=0).plot(figure=1, vmin = 0., vmax = 0.01)

 The main azimuthal mode of the plasma wave in the wake of the laser is the mode 0.
-Note that we specified that mode in the plot command.
+This time we specified that mode in the plot command.

 The azimuthal mode of the laser is the mode ``1``.
 To see the transverse field of the laser, we can plot the mode ``1`` of